zac7777/Entropy/Entropy/Sets/Weapons/Thrown Explosives.md

 ##### Actions

-*Throw:* 2 AP, 15m, all creatures within 5m of the target take 1d8 shock damage, activate only if you have a source of flame
+*Throw:* 2 AP, 15m, all creatures within 5m of the target take 1d8 shock damage, activate only if you have a source of flame, this unequips this weapon, sending it to the target's location

 Accuracy: +12
 Critical: +10